Kirribilli ferry wharf

-Kirribilli ferry wharf is located on the northern side of Sydney Harbour serving the Sydney suburb of Kirribilli.
+Kirribilli ferry wharf is located on the northern side of Sydney Harbour serving the North Sydney Council suburb of Kirribilli.
 It is served by Sydney Ferries Neutral Bay services operating between Circular Quay and Neutral Bay.
 The single wharf is served by First Fleet class ferries.

-Wharves & services
+Wharves and services

 Connections

-Busways operates one route to and from Kirribilli wharf:
+Busways operates one bus route via Kirribilli wharf, under contract to Transport for NSW: